 The threshold of cumulative loss for Category E Development Areas is 10%, which is applicable to the LAU as defined by the EPA (2001).
 Substantial losses of some vegetation associations have occurred over the last 45 years but also some substantial gains (SKM 2009b) such that the estimated net loss of mangroves between 1963 and 2008, together with planned future development result in a cumulative loss of 4.7% (127.95 ha from a total of 2,699 ha).
-With the addition of the worst-case scenario for mangrove losses from the proposed Outer Harbour Development (27 ha), the cumulative loss of mangroves would rise to 5.7% (155 ha/2,699 ha).
+With the addition of the worst-case scenario for mangrove losses from the proposed Outer Harbour Development (29.5 ha), the cumulative loss of mangroves would rise to 5.8% (157.45 ha/2,699 ha).
+In recognising the extent of mangrove recruitment since 1963, the cumulative loss of 5.7% within the Port Hedland Management Unit falls below the Category E 10% cumulative loss thresholds for the Development Areas (EPA 2009).